 Hong et al. (2016) conducted a flume experiment to measure the flow velocity introduced by propeller wash under flat and non-erodible bed conditions.
 They used a recirculating flume of 30 m long, 0.7 m wide, and 0.6 m deep, where water was pumped from a reservoir to the flume slowly until the still water level was reached.
 A propeller was placed along the centerline of the flume.
 The propeller had a diameter of 0.075 m with three blades and a hub diameter of 0.016 m, and the propeller shaft was placed 0.2 m above the bed surface.
-While the propeller was rotating at 1,000 revolutions per minute (rpm), they collected instantaneous 3D velocity components using an Acoustic Doppler Velocity Profiler (ADVP), measuring a water column over a 3-cm range with 1-mm resolution, with a sampling rate of 100 Hz.
-They obtained time-averaged velocities by varying the measuring times between 3 and 10 minutes according to the turbulence intensity.
+While the propeller was rotating at 1,000 revolutions per minute (rpm), they collected instantaneous 3D velocity components using an Acoustic Doppler Velocity Profiler (ADVP), measuring the water column over a 3-cm vertical range with 1-mm resolution, with a sampling rate of 100 hertz (Hz) (i.e., 100 samples per second).
+Time-averaged velocities were obtained by varying the measuring times between 3 and 10 minutes according to the turbulence intensity.
 Specifically, the measuring time was comparatively longer for locations near the propeller and bed than at other locations.

-Figure 5.1 compares the velocity profiles computed by EFDC+ model formulations to the ADVP measurements along the longitudinal distances at $x/D_p = 1.47$, 2, 2.67, 6, and 8.
+Figure 6.1 compares the velocity profiles computed by the EFDC+ propeller wash module formulations to the ADVP measurements along the longitudinal distances at $x/D_p = 1.47, 2, 2.67, 6$ , and 8.
 In this figure, the x-axis represents the velocity magnitude at each longitudinal location, and the y-axis indicates the vertical distance from the propeller axis.
 Hong et al. (2016) did not provide detailed information about the propeller specifications such as thrust coefficient, blade area ratio, and pitch ratio.
-Hence, this study computed the propeller wash velocity profiles by specifying the propeller parameters as presented in Table 5.1, which are within the typical value ranges (refer Section 4.5.2).
-In Figure 5.1, the results show reasonable agreements between the computed results and the measured data for both the zone of flow establishment $(x/D_p < 3.25)$ and the zone of established flow $(3.25 < x/D_p)$.
-Specifically, the EFDC+ model formulations reproduced well the maximum measured velocities over all locations.
+Hence, this study computed the propeller wash velocity profiles by specifying those propeller parameters as presented in Table 6.1 marked with an asterisk, which are within the typical value ranges (refer Section 4.5.2).
+In Figure 6.1, the results show reasonable agreements between the computed results and the measured flume data for both the zone of flow establishment $(x/D_p < 3.25)$ and the zone of established flow $(3.25 < x/D_p)$ .
+Specifically, the EFDC+ propeller wash module formulations reproduced the maximum measured velocities well over all locations.
 The predictions are much better in the zone of established flow, especially near the bottom, than in the zone of flow establishment.

-Table 5.1: Modeled nroneller ni roperties used I for the Hong et al (2016) experiment case Table 3.1.
-Middeled properier br lopernes usec i ioi uic Hong Ct al. (2010) CAPCITITION Casc.
+Table 6.1: Modeled propeller properties used for the Hong et al. (2016) experiment case.

 Properties Values

 Propeller diameter 7.5 cm

 Propeller hub diameter 1.6 cm

 Thrust coefficient 0.20

 Blade area ratio 0.55

-Pitch ratio 0.80
+Pitch ratio $0.80^{}$

 Applied revolution speed 1,000 rpm